top of page

 Reflections on this shōchū

-I have a bottle of the non-aged Samurai no Mon and I need to do a side-by-side comparison to see what the aging really adds.
+• I have a bottle of the non-aged Samurai no Mon and plan to do a side-by-side comparison with the aged version to better understand exactly what the maturation brings to the profile—likely more of the dried fruit depth, vanilla integration, and that distinctive earthy/clay character seen in the aged expression.

 Bottle label and Information